thestippe/thestippe.github.io/_drafts/dataviz/2023-10-13-data-types.md

 Moreover, we can also classify any ordered attribute attribute depending on the possible range of values it can take.
 - A **sequential** attribute is an attribute which can take any value between a minimum and a maximum.
-Examples of sequential attributes are height or weight.
+Examples of sequential attributes are the day of the week as well as height or weight.
 - A **diverging** attribute is an attribute which can be decomposed into two directions, a positive one and a negative one.
-Examples of diverging attributes are latitude (North/South) or elevation (above or below the sea level).
+Examples of diverging attributes are hours of the day (AM/PM), latitude (North/South) or elevation (above or below the sea level).

 Finally, a **cyclic** attribute is an attribute where the minimum possible value corresponds to the maximum possible value.
 Examples of cyclic attributes are longitude, hour of the day and day of the week.